Skip to content

 Compatibility checking

 Protean's IR (Intermediate Representation) tooling helps you detect breaking changes to your domain model before they reach production.
-This guide covers the .protean/ directory, configuration, pre-commit hooks, and CI integration.
+This guide walks you through setting up the .protean/ directory, configuring pre-commit hooks, and adding compatibility checks to CI.

 .protean/

-Create .protean/config.toml to customize compatibility checking behavior.
-All settings are optional --- sensible defaults apply when the file is absent.
+Create .protean/config.toml to customize behavior.
+All settings are optional -- sensible defaults apply when the file is absent:

 [compatibility]